-With the Pyeongchang Winter Olympics Opening Ceremony tomorrow, let’s take a look at the Scandinavian royals and their connection to the Olympics.
+With the Olympics underway, let’s take a look at the Scandinavian royals and their connection to the Olympics.
 Although there haven’t been that many Scandinavian royal competitors, these families are very closely intertwined with the Olympics.

 There haven’t been any Swedish Royal Family members who’ve competed in the Olympics, but King Carl XVI Gustaf and Queen Silvia met at the 1972 Summer Olympics in Munich, Germany.

 Then Silvia Sommerlath was working at the Olympics as a host and interpreter when she met Crown Prince Carl Gustaf, who was representing the Swedish delegation.
 Silvia was tasked with acting as a guide for several high-profile guests, and Crown Prince Carl Gustaf was one of them.